 - Starfish is incorporating the nationally-recognized Trauma Smart® program into its services as part of a multi-year initiative to equip staff, parents, and communities with the tools to help families address trauma in healthy ways.

 - Children in our early childhood classrooms automatically receive annual trauma screenings from staff professionals.

-- Today, nearly 600 children and their families are better able to manage stress and adversity thanks to the skills of more than 100 Starfish staff at eight sites in Southeast Michigan.
+- Today, nearly 600 children and their families are better able to manage stress and adversity thanks to the skills of more than 100 Starfish staff at our centers throughout southeast Michigan.